 - Mean time to detect misconfiguration (MTTD), which shows how quickly drift is noticed

-- Mean time to remediate misconfiguration (MTTR), which reflects how effective correction really is
+- Mean time to remediate misconfiguration (MTTR), which reflects how effective the correction really is

 These metrics indicate whether controls continue to hold after deployment, not just whether a release passed initial checks.